 Fukumoto

 Go here to experiment and try new things, like the takoyaki-style corndogs, fried Hiroshima oysters, and chicken hearts.
-The king salmon is the signature skewer, and the miso-glazed pork belly is damn fine, too.
+The king salmon skewer is the signature dish, and the miso-glazed pork belly is also mighty fine.
+I've also been impressed with the desserts at Fukumoto; my favorite is their chocolate mille crepe.

 514 Medina St, Austin, TX, fukumotoaustin.com